Nexusoft/Mining-Pool/README.md

         "fee"                   // POOL fee in %
         "difficulty_divider"        // reduced the NXS mainnet difficulty for miners.
         "round_duration_hours"      // time in hours for the duration of a mining round.
 Payouts to miners can only happen when a round is finished.
 Config changes to POOL difficulty, fee, mining mode can only happen after round end.
+        "nxs_api_user"  // NXS API user name.
+Must be the same user as in nexus.conf or nxs wallet startup arguments "nxs_api_pw"  // NXS API password.
+Must be the same password as in nexus.conf or nxs wallet startup arguments
 ```

  ## API